-Maintain Interest in Sports
+Maintain interested in sports

-Become a dynamic Team Player
+Become a dynamic team player

 Playing multiple sports means you’re playing on different teams which means you’re playing with different teammates.
 This can be beneficial to whichever sports you play.
 This also teaches kids how to handle different situations of adversity, which will benefit them in whatever sport they play.